Latin American Music Awards of 2022

 The 7th Annual Latin American Music Awards were held at the Michelob Ultra Arena in Las Vegas, Nevada.
 They were broadcast live on Telemundo.
 Bad Bunny lead the nominations with ten nods, while Karol G was the top winner, with ten nods.

+Mexican singer and actress Lupita D’Alessio was honored with the Legend Award, while Mexican singer-songwriter Christian Nodal was recognized with the Extraordinary Evolution Award.